 That doesn't mean, though, that you can't find some amazing, impressive displays at smaller sizes.
 In particular, we've found that for many people a 43-inch TV hits the sweet spot - it's not small, by any means, but also isn't so big that it becomes something you have to organise your entire room around.
 That's why we've gathered together some of the very best models available on the market right now for you to peruse.

-Samsung has got masses of classy TVs to pick from, including multiple at this size, and take the top spot on our list because it's still producing truly premium sets at 43 inches.
-That does mean that the QE43Q60T is the most expensive TV on our list, as well as the best.
+Samsung has got masses of classy TVs to pick from, including multiple at this size, and takes the top spot on our list because it's still producing truly premium sets at 43 inches.
+That does mean that the QE43QN90A is the most expensive TV on our list, as well as the best.

-It's a gorgeous set, with slim legs as its stand, and packs Samsung's trademark QLED display to bring pinpoint clarity to bear.
-It's got HDR10+, and 4K resolution, making it about as good-looking a picture as you could want for.
+It's a gorgeous set, with a central stand that makes it easy to place.
+It packs Samsung's trademark Neo QLED display technology to bring pinpoint clarity to bear.
+It's got Quantum HDR 1500, and 4K resolution, making it about as good-looking a picture as you could want for.
 It runs Samsung's own Tizen OS with access to all the major apps and services you're likely to need and does so snappily and responsively.

 It's a great smart TV with 4K onboard and a webOS operating system that's easily navigated.
-It's even got features like the filmmaker mode that you might have heard about in recent months, letting you watch content as it was intended.
-The picture is gorgeous, and while it might not be LG's cheapest option at this size, it's just about our favourite.
+It's even got features like the filmmaker mode, letting you watch content as it was intended.
+The picture from the NanoCell display is gorgeous, and while it might not be LG's cheapest option at this size, it's just about our favourite.

 TCL has grown over recent years into one of the biggest-selling TV makers, which is due in no small part to some aggressive pricing, and that's where this model also succeeds - it's quite simply great value.
 You're not necessarily getting the absolute best picture quality on the market, but you're nonetheless being treated to 4K at a price that would have seemed farfetched a couple of years ago.